 - Political Appointee Tracker.
-A website created by the Partnership for Public Service and the Washington Post dedicated to tracking more than 750 key executive branch positions. - Ready to Govern.
-Sessions for new political appointees to accelerate their impact and connect with other federal leaders on priority topics including navigating the federal budget, ethics and optics, managing talent and stakeholders. - Transition Lab Podcast.
-A podcast series from the Center for Presidential Transition that gives a behind the scenes look at presidential transitions.
+A website created by the Partnership for Public Service and The Washington Post that is dedicated to tracking more than 800 key executive branch positions - Ready to Govern.
+Sessions for new political appointees to accelerate their impact and connect with other federal leaders on priority topics including navigating the federal budget, hiring, managing talent and stakeholders - Transition Lab Podcast.
+A podcast series from the Center for Presidential Transition that gives a behind the scenes look at presidential transitions - Advice to Incoming Agency Leaders From Those Who Have Been There.
+A 2023 report from the Center for Presidential Transition featuring best practices and lessons learned from former leaders